Skip to main content

 What career progression opportunities are available for dispensing opticians?

 There are many opportunities following qualification, all depending on your chosen career pathway.
 It is possible to undertake further training to qualify as a contact lens optician (CLO).
-In Wales, we have the Eye Health Examination Wales (EHEW) Service, which CLO’s can become accredited with in order to provide enhanced patient care in the community, including managing and treating minor eye conditions Eye Care Wales | Eye Health Examination Wales - EHEW.
-We also have the Low Vision Service Wales (LVSW), which allows accredited dispensing opticians to support visually impaired patients in the community Eye Care Wales | LVSW - Low Vision.
+In Wales, NHS eye care is provided through Wales General Ophthalmic Services (WGOS).
+More information available here WGOS - NHS Wales.
+CLO’s can undergo further training in order to provide WGOS Examinations for Urgent Eye Problems to provide enhanced patient care in the community, including managing and treating minor eye conditions for the anterior eye.
+It is also possible for DOs to undergo further training to provide WGOS Low Vision Assessments, which allows accredited practitioners to support visually impaired patients in the community.
 You might decide to undertake further training in practice management, or to become an optometrist.

 How do I become a dispensing optician?

 You need 5 GCSEs grades 4-9 or A-C. These must include English, Maths and Science.
-If you have five years or more experience in optical practice can apply with just English and Maths GCSE grade A-C (4 to 9 from 2017).
+If you have five years or more experience in optical practice you can apply with just English and Maths GCSE grade A-C (4 to 9 from 2017).
 Access courses are available for those without the right qualifications.

 You can become a dispensing optician while you work.
 You can opt to complete a three-year distance learning course including a four-week residential block, or a three-year, day release course.
 There is also the option to take a two-year, full-time diploma course, followed by one year working under supervision.